hackcheckio/Hackcheck-Private-API/API.md

 ---
 ### Rate Limits
 A rate limit is the allowed requests per second someone is allowed to send requests & receive a response to our API.
 The rate limit you receive depends on the plan you purchase.
-If you want to have insight on your current rate limit you can use the following headers.
+If you want to have insight on your current rate limit you can use the following response headers.

 ```hc-allowed-rate``` - This number represents the requests per second you are allowed to send using the current API key.